Jverma/gffJS/README.md

 # gffJS
-Streamable GFF parser in JavaScript a la BIOJS
+Streamable GFF parser in JavaScript a la BIOJS.

 This is a work in progress.